microsoft/moaw/workshops/serverless-overview/workshop.md

 This will generate a new file `GetTranscriptions.cs` with a `GetTranscriptions` class.

-As we will need to return a JSON response, let's start by adding the following line at the top of the file:
+As you will need to return a JSON response, let's start by adding the following dependency at the top of the file:

 ```csharp
 using System.Text.Json;
 ```

-Next, we will need to update the logic of the `Run` method of this new class to fetch transcriptions from Cosmos DB and return it to the user.
+Next, you will have to update the logic of the `Run` method of this new class to fetch transcriptions from Cosmos DB and return it to the user.

 ```csharp
 [Function(nameof(GetTranscriptions))]